PhotonicsOpenProjects/ONE-PIX/imgs/ONE-PIX_install_on_rasp.md

-### Download git repository
+### Download the ONE-PIX git repository

-The first step of this installation is to clone the ONE-PIX directory from Github.
+The first step of this installation is to clone the ONE-PIX directory from GitHub.

 From the Raspberry Pi, open a terminal and go to the desktop with the following command line: